TT-ReBORN/Georgia-ReBORN/profile/georgia/README.md

 ![Sizes](https://i.ibb.co/0sZswgG/George-Re-BORN-Sizes-And-Playlist-Mode-Animation.webp)

-**NOTE:** Georgia ReBORN starts in player size 'Small' as a failsafe player size for small res. monitor/laptop screens<br />
+**NOTE:** Georgia-ReBORN starts in player size 'Small' as a failsafe player size for small res. monitor/laptop screens<br />
 and looks best if you switch to 'Normal' or a bigger player size!

 ## Image Packs